GeneralYouri/project-euler/src/45/README.md

 5 Pentagonal    |  1|  5| 12| 22| 35| 51| 70| 92|117|145|
 6 Hexagonal     |  1|  6| 15| 28| 45| 66| 91|120|153|190|

-Note how every odd triangular is also hexagonal; infact, and more importantly, every hexagonal is also triangular.
+Note how every odd triangular is also hexagonal; infact (and more importantly) every hexagonal is also triangular.
 We'd already like to iterate hexagonals, because they grow the fastest out of the three sequences we need to consider.
 But with this knowledge, we can now ignore checking triangulars entirely.
 Furthermore, this also gives us boundaries for pentagonals: they grow slower than hexagonals but faster than triangulars.